Feeling OK about ourselves

 If you recognise any of this, you are not alone.
-Lurking behind many of these apprehensions is a feeling known to almost everyone but not so easy to understand, called shame.
+Lurking behind many of these aprehensions is a feeling known to almost everyone but not so easy to understand, called shame.

 Considering how much pain is created from shame it begs the question “is there any valid purpose for it”?

-The best explanation I have heard is that it serves a function within society, to keep us cohesively bonded by signalling when a social transgression has occurred.
-Provided the violation is acknowledged and repaired with compassion then the social ties are reinforced and strengthened.
+The best explanation I have heard is that it serves a purpose within society, to keep us cohesively bonded by signalling when a social transgression has occured.
+Provided the ‘violation’ is acknowledged and repaired with compassion then the social ties are reinforced and strengthened.
 This is what may be regarded as healthy shame.
 What we have been discussing up to now could therefore be called unhealthy shame.